 3. Make sure you engage all employees

 Employment no longer looks like it did ten years ago.
-Many organizations employ remote workers, part-time workers, contractual workers, and frontline workers.
+Many organizations employ remote and hybrid workers, part-time workers, contractual workers, and frontline workers.
 Digital communication tools need to reach every worker regardless of what type of employee they are.
 Whether they go to the office every day or work contractually, keeping your entire workforce in the loop is vital to ensuring high engagement.